voyteca/summer-of-code/README.md

   Dr Neil Smith

-Each task consits of description and associated data saved in a text file.
+Each task consits of two parts/questions and associated data saved in a text file.